Iron Fist (character): The Undead Iron Fist

-After his death, Danny's spirit is sent to the afterlife where he was reunited with Orson, who reveals that everything the Book of the Iron Fist taught them was a lie.
-Orson explains that Danny has a chance to be resurrected into the mortal world but must take down the one who wrote the Book.
+After his death, Danny's spirit is sent to the Duat and reunites with Orson, who reveals that everything the Book of the Iron Fist taught them was a lie.
+Orson explains that Quan Yaozu was behind the deaths of every Iron Fist to siphon their chi for himself but Danny has a chance to be resurrected into the mortal world if he takes down Quan.
+Osiris agrees to make Danny his avatar but he must undergo a trial to destroy Quan before a tapestry representing his soul burns away.
+Otherwise, Danny's spirit will be permanently bound to the underworld.
+After months training under Osiris, Danny is resurrected as an undead being and bestowed with new powers as the Ghost Fist.